10 Konglish Words You’ll Hear at Home — From Hand Phone (핸드폰) to Remote Control (리모컨)

 Dialogue

-A: How do I turn this on?
-I’ve only ever used a gas stove.
+A: I’ve only ever used a gas stove.

-B: Just press this button.
-But honestly, controlling the flame is easier on a gas stove.
+B: Controlling the flame is easier on a gas stove.

 💛 Story Note